- 13 Mar 2023

 Enforcement Action used: Axonius - Send Email

 Sends an email to recipients based on the value of the asset name (name).
-It will aggregate all identical asset names into a single email.
-The number of email messages will equal the number of unique asset name values.
-Because asset name is a single value field, contains will be true even if a part of the asset name matches.
+It aggregates all identical asset names into a single email.
+The number of email messages is equal to the number of unique asset name values.
+As asset name is a single value field, 'contains' is true even if part of the asset name matches.

 switch device.specific_data.data.name